-In case of majority of the ILs currently available, the cations are larger than the anions.
+In the case of majority of the ILs currently available, the cations are larger than the anions.
 The ILs used in this study – EMIBF4 and EMITFS – also follow this trend.
 Both of the ILs have 1-ethyl-3-methylimidazolium cations, which are slightly oblong-shaped with lateral Van der Waals dimensions between 0.53–0.95 nm, based on quantum chemical calculations.
 The Van der Waals dimensions of spherical tetrafluoroborate and almost spherical trifluoromethanesulfonate anions are 0.47 and 0.58 nm, respectively.
 Therefore, by comparing the effective sizes of the ions with the porosity distribution of the CDC in Figure 3, it can be expected that the mobility of cations and anions of these ILs is unequal in the CDC porous network.